-Finding accommodation in Dallas will be one of the biggest challenges facing new arrivals.
-Regardless of whether expats are looking to rent or buy, housing in Dallas is in short supply.
+Finding accommodation in Dallas will be one of the biggest challenges facing those moving to the city.
+Regardless of whether one is looking to rent or buy, housing in Dallas is in short supply.

 The quality of apartments and houses in Dallas is high and property prices reflect this.
 In fact, Dallas is home to some of the most luxurious and expensive properties in the world.
-In terms of more affordable living options in Dallas, expats will find their choices are limited.
+In terms of more affordable living options in Dallas, choices are limited.

-Due to the shortage of property, especially in popular areas and suburbs of Dallas, expats are advised to begin their search as soon as possible.
-Luckily, there are plenty of real estate agents available in Dallas to advise new arrivals on the city’s property market.
+Due to the shortage of property, especially in popular areas and suburbs of Dallas, it's advisable to start the search as soon as possible.
+Luckily, there are plenty of estate agents available in Dallas to advise newcomers on the city’s property market.

 Types of accommodation in Dallas

-Expats will find that the type of housing available is varied.
-Accommodation in Dallas ranges from modern apartments and urban loft spaces in the downtown area to luxury condos and huge family homes further out in the suburbs.
+The type of housing available is varied, ranging from modern apartments and urban loft spaces in the downtown area to luxury condos and huge family homes further out in the suburbs.

 As property is big business in Dallas, the standard is generally excellent and properties are always well maintained.
-However, this high standard of accommodation comes with a hefty price tag, so expats should do extensive research on standard property prices and budget carefully before deciding to make the move to Dallas.
+This high standard of accommodation comes with a hefty price tag, though, so standard property prices should be carefully researched ahead of moving to Dallas.

 Finding accommodation in Dallas

 Demand for accommodation in Dallas exceeds supply, so finding somewhere to stay isn't always easy.
 New arrivals will benefit from the services of a real estate agent, who will be familiar with the local property market.
 There are plenty of agents working in the city and it's worth speaking to other expats to get recommendations too.

 Renting accommodation in Dallas